afliedner/swc-example-anna/README.md

 # swc-example-anna
-An example project for the Git Lesson of EMBL Software Carpentry
+An updated example project for the Git Lesson of EMBL Software Carpentry

 Quick Markdown overview